richmondu/libfaceid/README.md

 </p>

 <p>
     <b> Easy Integration.</b> Still working on it.
 Facial recognition is often only a small part of a big system.
 It must be lightweight and compatible with multiple systems.
 If anyone in the community can assist me make libfaceid part of Python PIP package, then that would be awesome.
 This will make libfaceid, and face recognition, in general to be widely available to the Python community, thus democratizing face recognition.
-If you have the know-how, or can refer me to someone, please [contact me] (https://twitter.com/richmond_umagat).
+If you have the know-how, or can refer me to someone, please contact [me](https://twitter.com/richmond_umagat).
 </p>